Malaysian gas industry

 Summary

-• Malaysia is currently the number five LNG exporter - significantly behind USA, Qatar and Australia and slightly behind Russia.
-Average monthly LNG production at Malaysian LNG plants is about 2 million tons and varies greatly from month to month.
+Malaysia is currently the fifth largest LNG producer - significantly behind USA, Qatar and Australia and slightly behind Russia.
+In 2025, LNG production amounted to 26.4 million tons.

-• In October 2025, it became known that the government plans to make natural gas the main fuel of the local electric power industry by 2032 and replace coal in this capacity.
-Thus, the government will invest in a wide range of gas assets.
+The government plans to make natural gas the main fuel of the local electric power industry by 2032 and replace coal in this capacity.

 Map of gas industry